 Minor scales also have their own particular visual pattern.
-As shown above, each natural minor scale has a "2-solid, 3-hollow, 2-solid” pattern (or vice-versa).
+As shown above, each natural minor scale has a "2-line, 3-space, 2-line" pattern (or vice-versa).
 This reflects its particular combination of whole steps and half steps (W-H-W-W-H-W-W).

-This works because half steps are always one solid note and one hollow note, while whole steps are always two solid notes or two hollow notes.
-In traditional notation there is no visual distinction between whole steps and half steps, which makes it very difficult to see and understand the interval patterns of scales.
-The clear and consistent visual appearance of intervals in Clairnote makes this much easier.
+This works because half steps are always a line note and a space note, while whole steps are always two line notes or two space notes.
+In traditional notation there is no visual distinction between whole steps and half steps, which makes it difficult to see and understand the interval patterns of scales.
+The clear and consistent visual appearance of intervals in Clairnote SN makes this much easier.

 Natural Minor Scales

 So far we have only considered the major and natural minor scales that contain the notes found in major and minor keys.
 Other types of scales such as melodic minor, harmonic minor, and pentatonic each have their own distinct interval pattern that corresponds to an easily visible pattern of line and space notes in Clairnote SN, as you can see in the images below.

 As with the scales shown above, Clairnote SN makes it easy to see and understand the interval patterns found in modes (e.g. Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian).